Financial-Times/origami-website/_posts/2019-03-11-site-update.md

 ## Documentation

-We've rewrote our documentation to cover our latest recommendations.
+We've rewritten our documentation to cover our latest recommendations.
 As part of the rewrite we have introduced new sections like "[tone and language](/docs/principles/tone-and-language/)" -- a great reference whilst writing documentation.
-Elsewhere sections have been removed, often where the documentation can be found elsewhere (e.g. we shouldn't repeat <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> recommendations).
+Some sections have been removed, often where the documentation can be found elsewhere (e.g. we shouldn't repeat <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> recommendations).

-Perhaps the most stricking change is how we have restructured and presented the documentation under "principles", "components", "services", and "tutorials".
-Each section is clearly highlighted with a heading and content list.
+Perhaps the most striking change is how we have restructured and presented the documentation under "principles", "components", "services", and "tutorials".
+Each section is now explicitly highlighted with a heading and content list.

 <figure>
     <img alt="" src="https://www.ft.com/__origami/service/image/v2/images/raw/https://origami.ft.com/assets/images/2019-03-11-site-update/docs-before.png?source=origami&width=620" />